crashoverride777/swifty-receipt-validator/README.md

 There are some helpers on gitHub that I got inspired by, but I didnt like how the code was either outdated, didnt follow all of apples guidlines, were not very swift like or unsafe due things such as force unwrapping.
-I tried to follow apples guidless as well as I can, I am by no means an expert on this.
+I tried to follow apples guidlines as well as I can, I am by no means an expert on this.

-e.g

-1) When fetching the app store receipt stored in your apps main bundle you should request a new receipt incase getting it the 1st time failes, if it than fails again validation should also fail.
+e.g When fetching the app store receipt stored in your apps main bundle you should request a new receipt incase getting it the 1st time failes, if it than fails again validation should also fail.

-2) You should compare your bundle ID with the purchase Bundle ID etc.

 At the moment I am doing the follwing validation checks, if the json response returns a valid receipt status code.